ulrichSchreiner/provisioning/README.md

 Last but not least: the `userenv` role will patch my `.bashrc` to source a generated file `~/.bashenv` which contains many aliases and also sets some environment variables (like `PATH`).

+Note that the `NODE_PATH` will be changed to your home directories `~/npm`, so that installations of node packages will not be installed globally.